Updated April 11, 2023

 Just prior to dispatch of the letter above, a magistrate applied for parole on his behalf, to preemptively quash it and hold him for the Trump administration on remand.

-Such vigilance was naturally appropriate to ensure accountability for Wikileaks publications in 2010, which left neoconservatives incensed by exposing US military impropriety.
+Such vigilance was naturally apropos to relentless pursuit of accountability for Wikileaks publications from 2010 that left neoconservatives incensed by exposing US military impropriety.

-Though legally irrelevant thus far, it would be improper to ignore equal resentment from liberals for publishing internal documents showing corruption of Democratic primaries in 2016 and thereby effecting a Russian scheme to assault US democracy.
+Though legally irrelevant, it would be improper to ignore equal resentment from liberals for publishing internal documents showing corruption of Democratic primaries in 2016 and thereby effecting a Russian scheme to assault US democracy.

 This plot was evident to the duly attentive from superficially hedged statements provided by resistance to President Trump in the media and intelligence community.
-Yet even apart from that, neglecting to withhold any factual revelation which may harm the prospects of some party to an election is obviously condemned by ethical persons if not law, excepting that it be done in an immediately equitable fashion and categorically isolated from all foreign interest.
+Yet even apart from such, neglecting to withhold any fact that may harm the prospects of some election contender is obviously condemned by ethical persons if not law, excepting that it be done in an immediately equitable fashion and categorically isolated from all foreign interest.

 These impacts in 2010 and 2016 were also magnified by prestigious outlets disseminating such information in the global public interest, even breaking the news through extensive partnership in the former instance.

-Assange first applied for bail when his unprecedented 50-week sentence expired, more than a year ago.
-But vulnerability to Covid19 in jail with a chronic lung issue and other presumed hardship were outweighed by risk of some new country affording him asylum.
+When his unprecedented 50-week sentence expired three years ago, Assange applied for bail.
+However, vulnerability to Covid19 in jail with a chronic lung issue and other presumed hardship were outweighed by risk of some new country affording him asylum.
 Though infinitesimal, the likelihood of such a jolt to national dignity if not security was of course intolerable.
 The entire English-speaking world is yet to recover from his first diplomatic windfall.

 In the meantime there is no doubt on how to respond to such UN-based attacks.
 When all else fails it is necessary and sufficient to be curt and unyielding.
 That being achieved, no further dialogue is warranted, apart from intermittent assurance of our sound dispositions.